-This course does not meet the Science 11 or 12-graduation requirement
+This course does not meet the Science 11 or 12-graduation requiremen.t

-Recommended Prerequisite: None BC Graduation Program 4 Credits Elective Courses or 4 credits Applied Skills Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: None 4 Credits Elective Courses or 4 credits Applied Skill

 CAREER EDUCATION

 CAREER LIFE EDUCATION 10

 Career Life Education 10 is an important and useful course that teaches practical life skills and is a required course for all students in BC.
 EBUS Career Life Education 10 emphasizes the practical nature of the course, giving students an opportunity to learn about the graduation program, job search skills and resume writing, and to produce a resume that can be used for finding a summer or part time job.
 Students also learn about safe work practices, budgeting for college, university or a personal goal, and creating a "life compass" to help in making healthy decisions.
 This course is delivered online and students are provided with handy entry windows for responses to questions or "upload" buttons for larger files.
 Career Life Education 10 is required for graduation.